Shreyassanap/612415173_WD_mini-project/README.md

 1. **Download or Clone the Repository:**
    Ensure you have the full project files, including the HTML, CSS, and JavaScript.

-2. **Open the `index.html` File:**
+2. **Open the `mini_projct` File:**
-   Simply double-click the `index.html` file (or the main HTML file in your project) and open it in your preferred web browser.
+   Simply double-click the `mini_projct` file (or the main HTML file in your project) and open it in your preferred web browser.
-   Alternatively, you can use a local server setup (e.g., using the Live Server extension in VS Code or running `python -m http.server` from the command line) for the best experience.
+   Alternatively, you can use a local server setup (e.g., using the Live Server extension in VS Code from the command line) for the best experience.

 3. **Resize for Responsive Testing:**
    The site is designed with responsive behavior.
 Resize your browser window or open the page on different devices to see the adjustments (e.g., the overlapping image effects on desktop versus the mobile carousel).